Graph Neural Architecture Search with GPT-4: Related Works

 \subsection{Graph Neural Architecture Search (GNAS)}

-GraphNAS~\cite{DBLP:conf/ijcai/GaoYZ0H20} represents a pioneering effort that uses reinforcement learning to design GNN architectures.
+GraphNAS~\cite{DBLP:conf/ijcai/GaoYZ0H20} represents an early effort that uses reinforcement learning to design GNN architectures.
 Based on GraphNAS, AutoGNN~\cite{AutoGNN} introduces an entropy-driven candidate model sampling method and a new weight-sharing strategy to efficiently select GNN components.
 GraphNAS++~\cite{gao2022graphnas++} uses distributed architecture evaluation to accelerate GraphNAS.
-Besides, HGNAS~\cite{DBLP:conf/icdm/GaoZLZLH21} and HGNAS++~\cite{gao2023hgnas++} use reinforcement learning to find new heterogeneous graph neural networks.
+GM2NAS~\cite{gao2023gm2nas} uses reinforcement learning to design GNNs for multitask multiview graph learning.
+MVGNAS~\cite{al2022multi} is designed for biomedical entity and relation extraction.
+Besides, HGNAS~\cite{DBLP:conf/icdm/GaoZLZLH21} and HGNAS++~\cite{gao2023hgnas++} use reinforcement learning to find heterogeneous graph neural networks.

-Different from reinforcement learning based GNAS that explores a discrete GNN search space, a new class of differentiable gradient GNAS methods were proposed to explore a relaxed yet continuous GNN search space, such as the DSS~\cite{li2021one}, SANE~\cite{DBLP:conf/icde/ZhaoYT21}, GAUSS~\cite{guan2022large}, GRACES~\cite{qin2022graph}, AutoGT~\cite{zhang2022autogt}, and Auto-HEG~\cite{zheng2023auto} methods.
+Different from reinforcement learning based GNAS that explores a discrete GNN search space, a new class of differentiable gradient GNAS methods were proposed to explore a relaxed yet continuous GNN search space, such as DSS~\cite{li2021one}, SANE~\cite{DBLP:conf/icde/ZhaoYT21}, GAUSS~\cite{guan2022large}, GRACES~\cite{qin2022graph}, AutoGT~\cite{zhang2023autogt}, and Auto-HEG~\cite{zheng2023auto}.
 SANE focuses on searching for data-specific neighborhood aggregation architectures.
 DSS is designed for GNN architecture with a dynamic search space.
 GAUSS~\cite{guan2022large} addresses large-scale graphs by devising a lightweight supernet and employing joint architecture-graph sampling for efficient handling.
 GRACES~\cite{qin2022graph} achieves generalization under distribution shifts by adapting a tailored GNN architecture specifically designed for each graph instance with an unknown distribution.
-AutoGT~\cite{zhang2022autogt} introduces an automated neural architecture search framework that extends GNAS to the domain of Graph Transformers.
-Auto-HeG~\cite{zheng2023auto} enables automated graph neural architecture search for heterophilic graphs.
-In addition, AutoGEL~\cite{wang2021autogel}, DiffMG~\cite{diffmg}, MR-GNAS~\cite{Zheng2022MultiRelationalGN}, and DHGAS~\cite{Zhang_Zhang_Wang_Qin_Qin_Zhu_2023} focus on heterogeneous graphs.
+AutoGT~\cite{zhang2023autogt} introduces an automated neural architecture search framework that extends GNAS to Graph Transformers.
+Auto-HeG~\cite{zheng2023auto} enables automatic search for the neural architecture of GNNs for heterophilic graphs.
+In addition, AutoGEL~\cite{wang2021autogel}, DiffMG~\cite{diffmg}, MR-GNAS~\cite{Zheng2022MultiRelationalGN}, DHGAS~\cite{Zhang_Zhang_Wang_Qin_Qin_Zhu_2023}, and HLWP~\cite{zhang2024meta} focus on heterogeneous graphs.